 - A working group formed by medical doctors, physiotherapists, and nurses, joined forces to define campaign goals and focus under the leadership of Laura Mackey, Chair of the Health Literacy working group.

 - First brainstorm meeting was held in October 2020.
 Finally, the campaign title was defined as ‘Plain Talking’ and the aim of the campaign was set as improving the communication between healthcare professionals and chronic pain patients.

 - Between March-June 2021, the working group launched a far-reaching survey, which was translated to thirteen different languages, in order to understand the challenges and the needs of people living with chronic pain.

 - In April 2021, the working group held an online workshop with chronic pain patients, in order to complement the survey and its results.

 - Following the results of the survey and the online workshop, the working group developed a series of written materials, such as an infographic, a factsheet and three health literacy guides, which were complemented by three health literacy video guides.
 All these materials were launched at the 2022 EFIC Congress in Dublin.

 - The Plain Talking campaign was a prominent theme at the 2022 EFIC Congress in Dublin.

-- In early 2022, the Plain Talking campaign won the 2021 Brain, Mind and Pain (BMP) Best Practices Award in the area of access to treatment, service and support.
+- In 2022, the Plain Talking campaign won the 2021 Brain, Mind and Pain (BMP) Best Practices Award in the area of access to treatment, service and support.
 You can read more about it here.